You’ve got a million things to do already. You’re constantly following projects through and are now tasked with finding your next job.

 - Led the development of various processes

-These bullet points don’t provide the recruiter with any valuable information.
-They won’t understand how hiring you can benefit their profit margin.
+These bullet points don’t convey anything of value to the recruiter.
+They won’t understand how hiring you can benefit their profits.

-Here are a few examples of effective bullet points:
+A few examples of effective bullet points include:

 - Increased the lifetime value of customers from £350 to £885

-- Developed project projections and was able to improve upon these projections by 10% in final results
+- Developed project forecasts and managed to improve these forecasts by 10% in the final results

-- Implemented extensive policy changes, which reduced manual work by over 1,000 hours each month
+- Implemented extensive policy changes, reducing manual work by over 1,000 hours each month

-These bullet points are useful to recruiters because they offer quantifiable data that provides a clearer understanding of the value you could bring to their organisation.
+These bullet points are useful to recruiters because they offer quantifiable data that provides a clearer understanding of the value you could bring to their company.

 Measure your impact with metrics